fanoframework/fanoframework.github.io/configuration/index.md

 ## About configuration

-There are times when you need to avoid hard coding value in application because you need to change its value without having to rebuild application binary.
+There are times when you need to avoid hard coding value in application because you need to change it without having to rebuild application binary.

 For example, you need to be able to store database credential in configuration rather than hard coding, so you can change it easily.

-Fano Framework provides `IAppConfiguration` interface to handle that.
+Fano Framework provides `IAppConfiguration` interface for that purpose.

 ## IAppConfiguration